 'Something' is the highest genus, including as it does incorporeals and fictional entities as well as bodies (see stemma above)."

-From: A. A. Long & D. N. Sedley - The Hellenistic philosophers - Cambridge: Cambridge University Press, 1990, pp. 163-164.
+From: A. A. Long & D. N. Sedley, The Hellenistic Philosophers, Cambridge: Cambridge University Press 1990.

-From: Bernard Wuellner, Dictionary of Scholastic Philosophy, Milwaukee: Bruce Publishing Company, 1956 p.
-14)
+From: Bernard Wuellner, Dictionary of Scholastic Philosophy, Milwaukee: Bruce Publishing Company 1956 p.
+14.